inspire-eu-validation/metadata/iso-19115-19119/ds-keyword.md

 The test should check for each descriptiveKeywords block if it references either http://www.eionet.europa.eu/gemet/inspire_themes or any duplicate of that thesaurus, e.g. http://inspire.ec.europa.eu/theme.
 If a block is referencing that thesaurus the test should check if at least one [keyword](#keyword) is available and it matches with a concept in the thesaurus.

-If a keyword from that source is found, the test succeeds, otherwise it will fail.
+If a keyword from that source is found, the test succeeds, otherwise it fails.

-The test also checks that the [date](#date) should be '2008-06-01' and [dateType](#dateType) should be 'publication'.
+The test also checks that the [date](#date) is '2008-06-01' and the [dateType](#dateType) is 'publication'.

 **Reference(s)**